leonjohan3/acs-codepipeline/README.md

 22. Optionally create the GitHub repositories (similar to `application-configuration-store`) and then repeat this procedure as necessary to create the
     AWS CodePipelines for the other teams/departments.

-# What does the completed AWS CodePipeline look like
+# What does the AWS CodePipeline look like
 ![What does the completed AWS CodePipeline look like](https://github.com/leonjohan3/acs-codepipeline/blob/main/images/what-does-the-completed-aws-codepipeline-look-like.png)

 # How to use the AppConfig configuration when deploying a microservice/application?